dmx-systems/dmx-documentation/docs/devel.rst

 While in a graph an edge is always a connection between 2 *nodes*, in the Associative Model of Data an edge can connect *edges* too.
 That is an edge connects either 2 nodes (as traditionally, see A1), or a node and an edge (A2), or 2 edges (A3).

 Basically DMX makes associations objects of discourse too.
 Associations can be associated with other topics/associations, just like topics.
-This results in expressive high-connected structures at both levels, model and content.
+This results in expressive highly-connected structures at both levels, data model and content (= *instances*).

 .. figure:: _static/dmx-bookstore.svg
    :width: 440px
    :align: left

-As an example lets see an associative data model for a "bookstore" application.
-Note that "Customer", "Order", and "Stock" are modeled as *associations*, not as topics, e.g. "Customer" is a relationship between "Person" and "Legal Entity".
-It is a *customer* who place orders (not a plain person).
-So "Order" is a relationship between the *association* "Customer" and "Book".
+Here an associative data model for a "bookstore" application is shown.
+Note that "Customer", "Order", and "Stock" are modeled as *associations* (not as topics).
+That is a "Customer" *instance* is an *association* (not a topic), e.g. between "Michael Peters" (a "Person") and "Bookpages" (a "Legal Entity").

+Furthermore note that "Order" is an association between "Customer" and "Book", that is an association between a topic and an association.
 An order has a date and a price.
 With every purchase the customer's "Points" account grows.
 For every book in stock the store keeps the information with how many points its purchase is rewarded.

 .. hint::

-    To learn more about the advantages of the Associative Model of Data see:
+    Learn more about the Associative Model of Data:

     | Joseph V. Homan, Paul J. Kovacs -- A Comparison Of The Relational Database Model And The Associative Database Model (6 page article)
     | *Issues in Information Systems*, Volume X, No. 1, 2009